Introducing /parse. Convert PDFs, Word docs, or spreadsheets into clean data for AI agents 5x faster. Try it now →

 What's the main difference between Tavily and its alternatives?

 Tavily focuses on search-first discovery with optional extraction.
-Alternatives specialize in different areas: Firecrawl for deep extraction, Exa for semantic search, Perplexity for cited answers, Brave for independent indexing, and LLMLayer for unified web infrastructure with transparent pricing.
+Alternatives specialize in different areas: Firecrawl for curated search and deep extraction, Exa for semantic search, Perplexity for cited answers, Brave for independent indexing, and LLMLayer for unified web infrastructure with transparent pricing.

 Why explore Tavily alternatives?